two images of styled desk with computer and office supplies stacked with 5 near genius pto president resources headline in front

-Being PTA/PTO President is one of the biggest jobs out there for school parent volunteer organizations.
+Being a Parent Teacher Organization (PTO) President is one of the biggest jobs out there for school parent volunteer organizations.

-The first thing you need as PTO President is a good support network.
+The first resources you need as PTO President is a good support network.

-The job of PTO President is pretty taxing and can be pretty overwhelming.
+The job of PTO President is pretty taxing and at times can be pretty overwhelming.

-Having other people in your same position to go to with questions and concerns is invaluable.
+Having other people who are dealing with similar issues at the ready to go to with questions and concerns is invaluable.

 You’ll find no better resource for this than the PTA/PTO Super Star Leaders Facebook Group!